 - 1. The property shall be placed in the appropriate packaging and/or tagged as dictated by the evidence/property being recovered. - 2.
-MSP-67 will be COMPLETED and attached to the evidence/property being submitted to the evidence room. - 3.
-The evidence/property shall be logged into the PROPERTY CONTROL LOG and then immediately placed in the seizing officer's evidence locker in the evidence room.
-Items too large to be placed in the evidence locker shall be placed on the evidence room shelves in the property room.
-The shelves will have letter designations to note on the MSP-67.
-If the evidence or property is so large that it cannot be stored in a locker or on a shelf, it will then be stored in the Police Department storage shed.
-Any property of a hazardous, combustible or explosive nature shall be stored in the police storage shed. - 4.
-If for some reason a MSP-67 cannot be attached to any evidence/property then it may be tagged.
-The officer, in addition to the completing a MSP-67 the officer shall fill out an "evidence tag" which shall be attached to the evidence/property.
-The tag shall have the original case number and the property log number written on it.
-Also the officer shall note on the tag "MSP-67 is filed in the property control log book".
-Using the property control log number the officer shall place the MSP-67 in numerical order in the back of the property control log book.
-The evidence/property shall be stored in the evidence room or police storage shed.
+MSP-67 will be COMPLETED and attached to the evidence/property being submitted to the Evidence Room. - 3.
+The evidence/property shall be entered into the PROPERTY CONTROL LOG and then immediately placed in the seizing officer's evidence locker in the Evidence Room.
+Items too large to be placed in the evidence locker shall be placed on the shelves in the Evidence Room.
+The shelves will have letter designations to note on the PROPERTY CONTROL LOG.
+If the evidence/property is too large to be stored in a locker or on a shelf, it will then be stored in the Police Storage Shed.
+Any property of a hazardous, combustible or explosive nature shall be placed in the Police Storage Shed. - 4.
+If for any reason the MSP-67 cannot be attached directly to any evidence/property then an "Evidence Tag shall be utilized.
+The Case Number and the Property Control Number shall be marked on the tag and the MSP-67 shall be stapled to that tag.

-- 5. No evidence or property submitted to the evidence room shall be placed in the open area of the evidence room. - 6.
+- 5. No evidence/property submitted to the Evidence Room shall be placed in the open area of the floor. - 6.
 In this case the MSP-67 can be handwritten.